Includes information on business customs, travel advisory, visa requirements, and other aspects of international travel.

 Business Customs

 Finland is a modern, commercially mature country that enjoys close relations with its Nordic neighbors.
-Social and business protocol is similar to that in the United States.
+Social and business protocol is like that in the United States.
 It is worth noting that relationships are important within the social and business world, as Finns prefer to deal with people they know and trust.
 It is important first to develop this relationship, before doing business.

 Finns place great value on words, which is reflected in the tendency to say little and avoid ‘unnecessary’ small talk.
-However, the conception that Finns are reserved and taciturn is outdated.
+However, the concept that Finns are reserved and taciturn is outdated.
 Finns consider verbal agreements and promises to be binding.

 Businesspeople and public officials are expected to distribute business cards with no special rituals as a means of ensuring their name and title are remembered.
 There is a high degree of gender equality in Finland, as can be seen in the relatively high number of women holding advanced positions in politics and other areas of society.